slviajero/tinybasic/examples/14games/README.md

 - TicTacToe: tictac.bas - a "computer plays first" tictactoe game
 - TicTacToe (improved): tictac2.bas - a tictactoe game with board display
+- TicTacToeFull: tictacf.bas - full version of tictactoe, player or computer can start
 - Rocket: rocket.bas - the classical lunar lander simulation
 - HighLow: hi-lo.bas - guessing a number between 1 and 100
 - 23Matches: 23match.bas - remove 1, 2, or 3 matches from a pile of 23